 Social Media

-We had 74 users visiting us from Twitter this month, which is similar to previous months.
-I used the platform much more as a networking tool than a traffic-driving tool this month, and am focusing more on building my account.
+A little over 70 users visited us from Twitter this month, similar to previous months.
+I used the platform much more as a networking tool than a traffic-driving tool this month and am focusing more on building my account.

-I also tested out some direct affiliate marketing on the platform, which failed, but it was worth a try, right?
+I also tested some direct affiliate marketing on the platform, which failed, but it was worth trying, right?

-Our reach on Facebook was about the same as it was last month, and all of it is due to the Revive Old Posts plug-in.
-We had about 60 users visiting us from the platform, the majority of which came when old posts were randomly published.
+Our reach on Facebook was about the same as last month, all due to the Revive Old Posts plug-in.
+About 60 users found us from the platform, the majority of which came when old posts were randomly published.

 Content